Roasted Brussels Sprouts with Cranberries, Pecans and Hot Honey

 (3) Spread them out on your baking sheet so they’re not piled up (overcrowding can cause them to steam and become soggy).

-Cutting your Brussel Sprouts before you roast them means there’s more surface area to quickly caramelize before the inside of the sprouts are overcooked.
-Specifically, when you cut your sprouts in half, you get a nice, flat side that makes it easy to achieve those roasted, browned marks you’re really looking for in oven roasted Brussel sprouts.
+Cutting your sprouts before you roast them means there’s more surface area to quickly caramelize before the inside of the sprouts are overcooked.
+Specifically, when you cut your sprouts in half, you get a nice, flat side that makes it easy to achieve those roasted, browned marks you’re really looking for in oven roasted Brussels sprouts.

-The biggest key to cooking Brussel Sprouts that aren’t bitter is NOT to overcook them.
-Too much heat causes Brussel sprouts to release something called glucosinolate sinigrin, which leads to the bitter flavor and smell many people associate with cooked Brussel sprouts.
+The biggest key to cooking Brussels Sprouts that aren’t bitter is NOT to overcook them.
+Too much heat causes them to release something called glucosinolate sinigrin, which leads to the bitter flavor and smell many people associate with cooked Brussels sprouts.
 Quick, high-heat roasting is an ideal way to do this.
 (You can read more about glucosinolates HERE.)

 I held off on posting this recipe until I felt confident that hot honey was pretty commonly available, including at places like Target and Walmart.
 I typically grab Mike’s Hot Honey, and they’ve got a store locator on their website.
 You can also order Mike’s on Amazon.
 Alternately, if you’d like to take a stab at making your own, you could try the version from Casual Foodist, or the 1-minute version from A Couple Cooks (I haven’t personally tried either of these recipes – if you give one of them a shot, I’d love to know what you think!).
 And, of course, in desperation, you can also simply make this recipe with plain ol’ honey, although it will, of course, be missing that slight, kicky edge.